 This financial report is designed to provide our citizens, taxpayers, customers, and investors and creditors with a general overview of the District's finances and to demonstrate the District's accountability for the money it receives.
-If you have questions about this report or need additional financial information, contact the Dawson Independent School District's Business Services Department at 199 N. School Ave., Dawson, Texas 76639 or phone number 254-578-1031.
+If you have questions about this report or need additional financial information, contact Robby Fair, Chief Financial Officer for the District.